APGGroeiFabriek/BlockchainWiki/docs/legal.md

 What could be a blockchain-solution, is to have a blockchain, nodes both at the side of the police and medical institutions, where the police could request information to [an oracle](https://blockchainhub.net/blockchain-oracles/) within premises of the medical organization.
 The oracle validates the question, the medical situation and when of vital importance, converts the medical information into a police-usable information-set and communicates back.

 As mentioned before, still some legal hurdles need to be tackled within this field to realize these type of bringing together worlds through blockchain.

+## Blockchain & EU's GDPR

+A presentation was given at APG's Innovation Summit on December 10, 2018 discussing GDPR & Blockchain.
+You can view <a href="_media/pdf_20181009_gdpr.pdf">these slides here.</a>